 3. THE DIGESTIVE SYSTEM:

 The digestive tube and appendix organs.
-Functional anatomy of the digestive tube: mouth, pharynx and esophagus.
-Stomach.
-Small and large intestines.
+Functional anatomy of the digestive tube: mouth, pharynx, esophagus, stomach, small and large intestines.

 4. THE URINARY SYSTEM:

-The macroscopic and microscopic anatomy of the kidney.
+Macroscopic and microscopic anatomy of the kidney.
+Structure of the nephron.
 Structure and function of the ureter, urinary bladder and uretra.